 You May Have to Work Longer

-Taking money out of a retirement account not only lowers your balance but it also means that the money you’ve withdrawn is no longer working for you.
+Taking money out of a retirement account lowers your balance.
+But it also means that the money you’ve withdrawn is no longer working for you.

-Due to compound interest, the longer you have money invested, the more time it has to grow.
-But even if you replace it over time, the total growth may not be as much as if you were to leave the money where it is from the start.
+Due to compounding interest, the longer you have money invested, the more time it has to grow.
+But even if you replace the money you’ve taken out over time, the total growth may not be as much as if you’d left the money where it was all along.

 Alternatives to Using Retirement Funds to Pay for College

 Can you use retirement funds to pay for college?
-Absolutely.
-But before you do, consider these alternatives.
+If you have the funds, it’s generally an option.
+But before you go ahead, consider these alternatives.

 Scholarships and Grants

 One of the best ways to pay for a college education is with scholarships and grants, since you typically don’t have to pay them back.